Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The contours of the bone structures look like hyperechoic lines with a distal acoustical shadow.
-Hyaline cartilage, located on the articulating surface of the joints, consists of collagen, glycosaminoglycans, glycoproteins and elastin.
+The contours of bone structures appear as hyperechoic lines with a distal acoustic shadow.
+Hyaline cartilage, located on the articulating surface of joints, consists of collagen, glycosaminoglycans, glycoproteins and elastin.

-With ultrasound, young people always look like a hypo- or anechogenous linear band-like structure on the joint surface.
+In young people, ultrasound examination always shows a hypo- or anechoic linear stripe-like structure on the joint surface.

-The thickness of the hyaline cartilage is easy to measure if there is a small amount of synovial fluid in the joint cavity.
-Echogenicity of cartilage increases with age, and also with the development of chondrocalcinosis.
-On the radiographs, hyaline cartilage is not visible, because it is transparent to X-rays.
+The thickness of the hyaline cartilage is easy to measure in the presence of a small amount of synovial fluid in the joint cavity.
+The echogenicity of the cartilage increases with age, as well as with the development of chondrocalcinosis.
+Hyaline cartilage is not visible on radiographs, since it is transparent to X-rays.

-Currently, MR imaging is the main way to study hyaline cartilage.
-MR-tomograms obtained with the help of gradient sequences provide practically anatomical information about the cartilage.
+Currently, MR imaging is the main method for studying hyaline cartilage.
+MR images obtained using gradient sequences provide virtually anatomical information about the cartilage.

-In ultrasound examination, articular cartilage looks hyperechoic due to a large number of differently oriented collagen fibers.
-Menisci serve as a typical example of hyperechoic articular cartilage.
+On ultrasound examination, articular cartilage appears hyperechoic due to the large number of differently oriented collagen fibers.
+A typical example of hyperechoic articular cartilage is the menisci.

-The synovial membrane lining the joints.
-It is involved in the production of synovial fluid, which provides food to hyaline cartilage.
-Normal synovium is difficult to distinguish on conventional MP-tomograms, although it can be seen on T2-weighted images using the FLASH technique with contrast enhancement.
-The rich content of iron in the synovial membrane is manifested by the shortening of the signal for all sequences.
+The synovial membrane lines the joints.
+It is involved in the production of synovial fluid, which provides nutrition to the hyaline cartilage.
+Normal synovium is difficult to discern on conventional MRI scans, although it can be seen on T2-weighted images using contrast-enhanced FLASH.
+The iron-rich synovium is reflected by signal shortening on all sequences.